How Expensive is Astrophotography? (What You Need to Spend)

 The total cost for this setup would be about $920.

 If you use a lens instead of a telescope, you could spend between $100-200 on a lens, which would cost you approximately $600-700.
-Here is a helpful guide I’ve written that will help you decide which lens you can use for astrophotography.
+Here is a helpful guide I’ve written that will help you decide which lens is best for astrophotography.

 Star Tracker